 The rail industry is hardly alone in opposing crew size legislation.

 For instance, a 2017 report from the Information Technology & Innovation Foundation noted:

 “A primary motive for going to one-person lines is to reduce operating costs.
 But the automation needed to accomplish this could have the secondary effect of producing technologies that also improve safety.
 Looked at another way, companies have a continuous incentive to improve safety, but it may not be profitable to develop automation that increases safety unless companies are allowed to reduce other operating costs, including labor, as they become unnecessary.”

-Legislators should take a long look at the policy and consider more sensible, performance-based measures, rather than command and control dictates like crew size legislation.
+Instead of pursuing narrow dictates like crew size mandates, legislators should take a long look at the policy and consider more sensible, performance-based measures, rather than a command and control approach.